Fitness to study

 What happens next

-You will be asked to arrange a meeting with an independent psychiatrist or occupational health therapist.
-This person will assess your mental or physical health (as appropriate) and write a report for the University.
-In their report, they make a recommendation to the University on your fitness to continue your studies.
+You will be put in contact with an independent professional (usually psychiatrist or occupational health therapist).
+You will be asked to arrange a meeting for them to assess your mental or physical health (as appropriate).
+The professional will then write a report for the University.
+They make a recommendation to the University on your fitness to continue your studies.
 They will also suggest what support you may need to do so.

 It is important that you arrange and attend this meeting as soon as possible.
 This will allow to process to continue and conclude in good time.